ultralytics/ultralytics/docs/en/integrations/sony-mct.md

 ## Installation

-To use MCT with YOLOv8, ensure you have the latest version of the Ultralytics package installed:
+To use MCT with Ultralytics YOLOv8, ensure you have the latest version of the Ultralytics package installed:

 !!! tip "Installation"